Updated July 25, 2023

 3. Minority of Stakeholders

 The minority stakeholders are the ones who carry residual claims or ownership of the shares of the business.
-There may be one or more minority stakeholders and the total ownership normally fall below the fifty percent ownership of shares.
+There may be one or more minority stakeholders, and the total ownership normally falls below the fifty percent ownership of shares.

 4. Offer Price

-The offer price is defined as the price which has been offered by the buyer to the seller wherein the seller further agrees upon to sell off assets or the company to the buyer.
-Offer price tends to be homogeneous.
+The offer price is defined as the buyer’s price to the seller wherein the seller further agrees to sell off assets or the company to the buyer.
+Thus, the offer price tends to be homogeneous.

 5. Deal Type

 The type of deal for which drag-along rights are exercised becomes important.
-A deal could be a merger or an acquisition.
-If the majority ownership gets the potential buyer who is willing to purchase 100% ownership at the price acceptable to the majority owners then the majority owners can enforce the drag-along rights.
+For example, a deal could be a merger or an acquisition.
+If the majority ownership gets the potential buyer who is willing to purchase 100% ownership at a price acceptable to the majority owners, then the majority owners can enforce.

-Under the term of deals, the drag-along rights were to be exercised so the minority shareholders were dragged along with the majority stakeholders to gain in the majority ownership of the combined unit.
+Under the term of the deals, the drag-along rights were to be exercised, so the minority shareholders were dragged along with the majority stakeholders to gain the majority ownership of the combined unit.

 Advantages and Disadvantages